frontyardprojects/frontyardprojects.github.io/get_involved/index.md

 #### \* GROTTSPACE \*
 In collaboration with artist **Peter Nelson**, Frontyard is developing an experimental virtual reality environment that archive conversations happening in Frontyard on an informal basis.
 Hackers, gamers, tech heads, and creative thinkers needed.
 Organised by: *Benjamin Forster & Connie Anthes*

+#### \* TANDEM: A LANGUAGE EXCHANGE CLUB \*
+Tandem, or language exchanges, are a relaxed and effective way to learn or improve a language.
+Two (or more) people who speak different languages meet to practice each other’s language.
+The desired language is spoken by your ‘tandem’ partner.
+This means that both languages can be spoken and practiced in a language exchange.
+For this to work, we need to build up a pool of language learners, who will be matched with language partners.
+We are currently working on a Tandem Partner Pool, please contact us: [info@frontyardprojects.org](info@frontyardprojects.org), contact Julia Bavyka

 #### \* YOUR IDEA \*
 If you want to organise something and invite others to be involved, drop in and have a chat.
 We will add it here.